Create Split-Color Text in Photoshop

 Step 4: Set the Position to Outside

-Change the stroke's Position to Outside so it appears around the outside edges of the letters:
+Change the stroke’s Position to Outside so it wraps completely around the outer edges of the letters.

 Setting the stroke Position to Outside